Data-Culpa/openclients/README.md

                     pipeline_version="default",
                     extra_metadata)

 Returns the queue id, the number of items in the queue, and the age of the queue in seconds.
+The age value can be used to detect issues, such as an old queue that never got flushed with the `queue_commit()` call below

     dc.queue_interim_validate(queue_id)